nicholas-schaefer/getout/README.md

 ## Tech Stack
 Api's:
 * [Open Weather Map "5 day 3/hour forecast" Api](https://openweathermap.org/forecast5).
 The Open Weather Map Api allows users to get weather forecasts for multiple cities. **Get Out** utilizes the "5 day 3/hour forecast" API to find weather by city.
 * [Eventbrite Api](https://www.eventbrite.com/platform/api): The Eventbrite API is REST-based, uses OAuth2 for authentication, and always returns responses in JSON.
-[Eventbrite](https://www.eventbrite.com/); is a global platform for live experiences that allows anyone to create, share, find and attend events that fuel their passions and enrich their lives.  **Get Out** utilizes the user's "desired activity" entry in the eventbrite query search string.
+[Eventbrite](https://www.eventbrite.com/): Eventbrite is a global platform for live experiences that allows anyone to create, share, find and attend events that fuel their passions and enrich their lives.  **Get Out** utilizes the user's "desired activity" entry in the eventbrite query search string.
 Sleek and simple design was chosen over allowing multiple search parameters, with the consequence that a user searching for "running" may see results for "running events."
 Fortunately returned listings are sorted by relevance and Eventbrites search alogrithim is smart enough to prioritize running(i.e. jogging) events.
 CSS Framework:
 * [Materialize](https://materializecss.com/): Materialize is a modern responsive CSS framework based on Material Design by Google. **Get Out** utilizes materialize for both its sleek styling and several of it's built-in features.
 Both the date picker modals and dynamically generated weather carousels were quick to code and customize.